 For the first-in-human study, the initial dose for LIQ861 was chosen based on the indicated dosing for the reference listed drug, Tyvaso.
-Independent investigations of particle emission using the RS00 Model 8 DPI and simulated inspiration of the bulk powder from a nebulizer led to a projection that approximately a 25 mcg treprostinil capsule fill weight of dry powder inhalation would result in approximately similar treprostinil administration as three breaths of Tyvaso, or approximately 18 mcg of emitted treprostinil, the lowest approved dose through nebulization.
+Independent investigations of particle emission using the RS00 Model 8 DPI and simulated inspiration of the bulk powder from a nebulizer led to a projection that a 25 mcg treprostinil strength of LIQ861 dry powder inhalation would result in approximately similar treprostinil administration as three breaths of Tyvaso, or 18 mcg of treprostinil, the lowest approved dose through nebulization.
 The following table shows LIQ861's doses tested along with our estimate of the equivalent Tyvaso dose.

-Estimated TRE Do Estimated TRE Dose from Tyvaso Capsule (LIQ861 fill wt.)
+Estimated TRE Dose from LIQ861 Estimated TRE Dose from Tyvaso Capsule (LIQ861 fill wt.)
 Approx. Capsule (TRE fill wt.)
-Approx. Emitted Dose Breaths1 Approx. Emitted Dose Breaths 5 mg 25 mcg 20 mcg 1-2 18 mcg 3 10 mg 50 mcg 40 mcg 1-2 36 mcg 6 15 mg 75 mcg 60 mcg 1-2 54 mcg 9 20 mg 100 mcg 80 mcg 1-2 Above maximum recommended dose (10 mg + 15 mg) 125 mcg 100 mcg 2-4 Above maximum recommended dose (15 mg + 15 mg) 150 mcg 120 mcg 2-4 Above maximum recommended dose
+Approx. Emitted Dose Breaths1 Approx. Emitted Dose Breaths 2 5 mg 25 mcg 20 mcg 1-2 18 mcg 3 10 mg 50 mcg 40 mcg 1-2 36 mcg 6 15 mg 75 mcg 60 mcg 1-2 54 mcg 9 20 mg 100 mcg 80 mcg 1-2 Above maximum recommended dose (10 mg + 15 mg) 125 mcg 1 100 mcg 2-4 Above maximum recommended dose (15 mg + 15 mg) 150 mcg 1 120 mcg 2-4 Above maximum recommended dose

-(1) LIQ861 approximate treprostinil (TRE) emitted doses between 20 mcg and 80 mcg are single capsules.
-LIQ861 approximate treprostinil emitted doses 100 mcg and 120 mcg are two capsules but if approved, they could be developed as single capsules and therefore only require one to two breaths.
+LIQ861 capsule treprostinil doses between 25 mcg and 100 mcg are single capsules.
+LIQ861 capsule treprostinil strength doses 125 mcg and 150 mcg are two capsules but if approved, they could be developed as single capsules and therefore only require one to two breaths.

-Our conclusion from this study is that the approximate emitted treprostinil dose of 60 mcg of LIQ861 is approximately equivalent to the maximum recommended dose of 54 mcg, or nine breaths, of Tyvaso, and the approximate emitted dose of 120 mcg of LIQ861 is approximately double the maximum recommended dose of Tyvaso.
+Our conclusion from this study is that the capsule strength of 75 mcg of LIQ861 is approximately equivalent to the maximum recommended dose of 54 mcg, or nine breaths, of Tyvaso, and the capsule strength of 150 mcg of LIQ861 is approximately double the maximum recommended dose of Tyvaso.